MatMath/bowerToWebpack_transition/README.md

 - Modify the Index.html to load the bundle instead of all dependency.
 - Update the app.module.js to use Import structure.
 - Add module to handle CSS loading & Adapt the config to load them.
+- Fix the Animation.
+- Compare with Original and give yourself a tap in the back.

 ## Next:
 - Understand why I can load Bootstrap via the html, but it do not work if I Import it.